lareza-farhan-wanaghi/gophercises/readme.md

 **11. renamer**

 Solution for the 12th exercise.
 Activities involved: Creating functions that will traverse a directory recursively and rename files in that directory (and its subdirectory) that match a pattern specified to follow a given naming pattern.
 [Learn more](https://github.com/gophercises/renamer)

+**12. quiet_hn**

+Solution for the 13th exercise.
+Activities involved: Creating functions that concurrently retrieve data from an API and order back the returned data to follow the original ordering positions, using a wait-group and channel.
+[Learn more](https://github.com/gophercises/quiet_hn)